 The same study shows that furniture retailers are worried about losing control over brand experience by outsourcing to last mile delivery partners.
 Instead, they would prefer to work hard on providing an excellent retail delivery service on their own.

-Last mile delivery operations, however, are no walk in the park.
+Last mile delivery optimization, however, is no walk in the park.
 Furniture manufacturers and retailers must understand the challenges they are facing so they can overcome them and continue to grow their businesses.
 Below are the top challenges in furniture retail delivery.

 Changing Customer Demands for Retail Delivery